mrakgr/Trading-Journal/journal_2025.md

 Ok, it's not like there is nobody on the torrent so I'll keep it open for a few days and see where it goes.

 I'll get this eventually.
 It's better to start of pirating than having my trading account take a 2% hit right off the bat.
 The priority would be for me to get through the preliminaries and start studying the footprint charts for the past stocks in play.
 Then I could shell out for the courses that cannot be easily pirated.
 But since I can just pay 30$ for the tape reading one I should just start with it.

+2:55pm.
+Let me do the chores and the exercises here.
+I'll finish this book that I am reading and then get the tape reading course.